gggeek/yet-another-waf-core/README.md

 PHP 8.2 and up, with extension: ctype, json and zlib (curl extension recommended).

 A webserver to run it.
+If running Nginx, please use the very latest version available, ideally > 1.29.0, as it comes with improvements in parsing of HTTP headers to better conform to RFC9110.

 If you want to have the proxy listening on a unix socket instead of an http port, choose an http server which can do that: as of June 2026 Nginx and FrankenPHP can, while Apache can't.

+Note that this library is tested only with Apache, Nginx and FrankenPHP, at least for the moment.

-Either the `symfony/http-client` or `guzzlehttp/guzzle` php package.
+Either the `symfony/http-client` or `guzzlehttp/guzzle` php package (version 8.0 or later).

 The php `curl` extension is recommended, as it is required for most of the complex http stuff when making requests to the upstream server.